Note: these are background chunks that are needed for knitting.

 In the Files window, put a check mark by the files you want to export.

-Go to More and click on the dropdown menu.
+Go to More and click on the drop-down menu.
 Then select Export.
 The checked files will be downloaded to your computer.

 Submit your Lab-01-Remix-Your-Name document file in your Canvas M1.6 Lab 1 Remix and Report: Quick Start Assignments area by Sunday Midnight ET.

-Note: if you encounter difficulty getting your worksheet to Knit, you may submit your Lab 1-Remix-Your-Name.Rmd file saved with your work instead.
-Put a note in the Assignment Submission form about the problem you encountered.
+If you are against the submission deadline, you may submit your Lab 1-Remix-Your-Name.Rmd file saved with your work instead.
+Put a note with the shareable link in the Assignment Submission form about the problem you encountered.

 The Lab 1 Quick Start Grading Rubric will be used.